1f0rg0r/1f0rg0r/README.md

 I also find myself getting easily aggrivated, so I tend to avoid people who I recognize even slightly<sub>as i can only remember names mostly</sub>
 UNLESS I see them as a safe person to be around in this state.

+BTWBTWBTW if i interact w u i probably think ur cool but it might take a little to consider u a friend so keep that in mind ^^,

 > _❝Why is it so hard to speak
 To people I don't know?